enkore/zm-aidect/README.md

 * Classes=1,2,3,... sets which classes trigger detection.
 By default only humans and cars will be detected.
   See class names.
 Because the length of the zone name is limited, we can't use human-readable names here.
   The default is: 1,3,15,16,17 (persons, cars, birds, cats and dogs).
+* MinArea=51600 filters detections by their area.
+In triggered events the area is indicated "aidect: Human (51.1%) 90x177 (=**15930**) at 440x385".
+  Some things can persistently trigger medium-to-high confidence detections and filtering by area is a simple way to get rid of these.
+  Alternatively, consider having the aidect zone not cover those patterns if they are static.
 * FPS=XX sets the maximum analysis fps for zm-aidect and zm-aidect alone.
-The default is the analysis FPS set in the monitor.
+The default is the analysis FPS set in the monitor, and if that isn't set zm-aidect will, just like ZoneMinder's own analysis, run as fast as possible to try and catch them all.
 * Trigger=XX sets an alternative monitor ID for triggering.
 This is useful when evaluating zm-aidect, because you can attach zm-aidect to your normal substream monitor, but trigger events on a secondary nodect monitor so that you can compare whatever method you normally use and zm-aidect, without having to have two monitors decode